 Our Verdict

 Stop tolerating dropped audio and background noise.
-Upgrade to a dedicated conference headset with a boom mic, like the Jabra Evolve2 85, to instantly improve your professional presence.
-Clear communication demands the right physical hardware.
+Upgrading to a dedicated conference headset with a physical boom microphone instantly improves your professional presence and eliminates listener fatigue.
+Clear communication demands the right hardware.